OneAndOnlySeabass/big-data-engineer-test/README.md

 # Big Data Engineering test

-The goal of this test is to impress LINKIT, asses yourself and open a path to a clear and concise technical interview.
+The goal of this test is to evaluate your technical knowledge, asses yourself and open a path to a clear and concise technical interview.
+The technical interview is not going to be a whiteboard-let's-talk-about-binary-tree-data-sorting but an explanation about the steps you took, why you did so and what was your line of thinking.

 Remember, you already went through our screening and first interview; this is the beginning and preparation for a mutual technical conversation.

-## Hortonworks Data Platform Sandbox

-Download the latest HDP sandbox and run locally following the instructions [here](https://hortonworks.com/tutorial/learning-the-ropes-of-the-hortonworks-sandbox/) to learn how to setup and everything.
-Do the first tutorial [Learning the Ropes of the HDP Sandbox](https://hortonworks.com/tutorial/learning-the-ropes-of-the-hortonworks-sandbox)

-> This was tested running on a macbook with 16GB of RAM.
-Check your memory usage or deploy in the cloud if you need more.
-I recommend allocating at least 8GB for this `vbox`.

-Explain you steps and impression in `MyExperience.md`.
+## Where to run

+So, while you are developing I expect that you are capable of setting up a localstack with the tools you select.
+You will need Spark, HBase, Kafka, Hive and S3/HDFS... feel free to change these components if you want to use different tools.

+> You must use Scala overall plus Spark and Kafka on the assignments that require it.

+> You do not need to use HBase... you can change to another column-store DB or cloud databases, as long you show you understand the concepts.

+> You do not need to use Hive... you can use just Athena on S3, BigTable on GCP or whatever that gets it done and can easily create tables from S3/HDFS.

+> I say S3/HDFS because it is up to you to use a cloud object storage or create a Hadoop cluster with HDFS or just use Azure Blob Storage.

+> Yup, we use cloud a lot.

-## Basic HDFS & Hive on Spark
+## 1. Basic S3/HDFS & Hive on Spark

-Build a Scala application using Spark and execute against the Sandbox Hive & SPark to do the following:
+Build a Scala application using Spark and execute against Hive & Spark to do the following:
-- upload the `.csv` files on <a href="data-spark/">`data-spark`</a> to HDFS
+- upload the `.csv` files on <a href="data-spark/">`data-spark`</a> to S3/HDFS
 - create tables on Hive for each `.csv` file
 - output a dataframe on Spark that contains `DRIVERID, NAME, HOURS_LOGGED, MILES_LOGGED` so you can have aggregated information about the driver.

 Besides the code on a repo, explain you steps and impression in <a href="`MyExperience.md">`MyExperience.md`</a>.

-## HBase
+## 2. HBase

-Extend the Scala application above so that it can:
+Build a Scala application using Spark to do the following:
 - create a table `dangerous_driving` on HBase
 - load <a href="data-hbase/dangerous-driver.csv">`dangerous-driver.csv`</a>
 - add a 4th element to the table from `extra-driver.csv`